Current Repo Rate: 2022_WC

 • Repo Rate is used to control the cash flow and inflation in the market by managing the lending activity.
 Reverse Repo Rate, alternately, is utilized to control the economy’s liquidity and stabilise the financial systems.

-• While the Repo Rate is the monetary policy that is used to control inflation by reducing the supply of money, the Reverse Repo Rate is used to control inflation and maintain financial systems.
+• While the Repo Rate is the monetary policy that is used to control inflation by reducing the supply of cash, the Reverse Repo Rate is used to control inflation and maintain financial systems.

 • The rate of interest for the Repo Rate is higher than the Reverse Repo Rate.